Kamianske: History

-The first written evidence of settlement in the territory of Kamianske appeared in 1750.
-At that time the villages of Romankove and Kamianske, which make up the modern city, formed a part of the Zaporozhian Sich.
 The city was known as Kamianske until 1936, when it was renamed Dniprodzerzhynsk, honoring the Dnieper River and the Bolshevik leader Felix Dzerzhinsky (1877–1926), the founder of the Soviet secret police, the Cheka.

 On 11 August 1979, two Aeroflot passenger jets collided in mid-air near Dniprodzerzhynsk, killing all 178 people on both aircraft.

 On 15 May 2015, the president of Ukraine, Petro Poroshenko, signed a bill into law that started a six-month period for the removal of communist monuments and the mandatory renaming of settlements with names related to communism.
 The following year, on 19 May 2016, the Ukrainian Verkhovna Rada voted to rename Dniprodzerzhynsk, which reverted to using its historic name Kamianske.
+Following the renaming, an online petition was issued, calling to change the name of Kamianske to Dniprodym ("Dnieper smoke"), which is a popular nickname of the city among locals.

 Until 18 July 2020, Kamianske was incorporated as a city of oblast significance and the center of Kamianske Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Dnipropetrovsk Oblast to seven.
 The area of Kamianske Municipality was merged into newly established Kamianske Raion.

 Russian invasion of Ukraine

-During the Russian invasion of Ukraine, on 8 April 2022, almost 12,000 people from the surrounding areas were temporarily evacuated to the city due to active hostilities.
+During the Russian invasion of Ukraine, on 8 April 2022, almost 12,000 people from the frontline areas were temporarily evacuated to the city due to active hostilities.
 By 1 September, the number had increased to 35,000 people.